teddokano/mikan/README.md

 Peripheral device driver for collection for MicroPython.

 ## What is this?
-NXP peripheral device drivers and sample/demo codes.
+NXP peripheral device drivers and sample/demo code.
 The drivers provided to operate I2C/SPI peripheral devices easy.

 ### Drivers
-The driver codes are in 'nxp_periph/'.
+The driver code files are in 'nxp_periph/'.

 ### Examples
-The example codes are in 'example/'.
+The example code files are in 'example/'.
 It shows simple usage examples for the drivers and standalome demo for target devices.

 ### Demo
 The demo code is avaiable in 'remote_demo/'. 'remote_demo/DEMO.py' has 'main()' function to start the demo.